noodlewerk/NWPusher/README.md

 If everything is set up correctly, you only need to *Connect* and *Push*.
 Then you should receive the `Testing..` push message on the device.

-Again, if things are not working as expected, send me a message on GitHub or post an issue.
+Again, if things are not working as expected, take a look at the *Troubleshooting* section below or post an issue on GitHub.

 Consult Apple's documentation for more info on the APNS architecture: [Apple Push Notification Service](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html)